Opportunity School, Class, and Program Guidelines

 These are students enrolled in grades one through twelve who may be assigned to the Opportunity environment for all or part of the school day.
 The intent is always to provide as much instruction as possible within the traditional class environment, with the balance of the day in opportunity instruction when this direct additional support is needed.

-For identification and referral purposes, students may already exhibit attendance or behavior problems or they may be at risk of exhibiting behavior problems, such as irregular attendance, insubordination, and/or disorderly conduct while attending school.
+For identification and referral purposes, students may already exhibit attendance or behavior problems or they may be at risk of exhibiting behavior problems, such as irregular attendance, and inappropriate conduct while attending school.
+Often, negative behaviors represent responses to significant barriers the students are facing and underlying positive goals that could be expressed and met more appropriately.
 The intent of the identification and referral process is to provide the type of assistance that will help students resolve their problems so that they may maintain themselves in regular classes or reestablish themselves for return to regular classes or regular schools as soon as practicable.

 Opportunity Assignment Procedures